Plugging into the Power Supply for Our Christian Life

 To rejoice takes power

-Then how can we be empowered, like Paul was, to live a buoyant, vitalized, even joyful daily life?
+So how can we be empowered like Paul was to live a joyful life?

 Paul’s prayer for us

-According to Ephesians 1, the power Paul prayed for us to know is the same power that operated in Christ to raise Him from the dead, to seat Him in the heavenlies, to subject all things under His feet, and to make Him Head over all things.
-No wonder Paul called this a surpassingly great power!
-And according to verses 19 and 22, this awesome power is “toward us who believe” and “to the church.”
+Ephesians 1:19-22 describes how God caused this power to operate in Christ.
+It operated in Christ to raise Him from the dead, to seat Him in the heavenlies, to subject all things under His feet, and to make Him Head over all things to the church.

 “To the church implies a kind of transmission.
 Whatever Christ, the Head, has attained and obtained is transmitted to the church, His Body.
 In this transmission the church shares with Christ in all His attainments: the resurrection from the dead, His being seated in His transcendency, the subjection of all things under His feet, and the headship over all things.